Metabyte2710/RGB/EVGA-GPU.md

 Some EVGA graphics cards have an RGB controller that enumerates on the GPU I2C bus at address 0x49.
 This controller uses basic chip addressing and exposes registers for RGB control.
+There are multiple generations of EVGA controller with different register layouts.

+# EVGA RGB v1 (Pascal)

-# Registers
+## Registers

 | Register Address | Description |
 | ---------------- | ----------- |